 Malai can be used for most processes in animal leather.
 It can be hand sewn, machine sewn, cut, laser cut, embossed glued and skived.
 We have tested and tried using Malai on a wide range of products.
+This material is quite light, hygroscopic and has quite a bit of shape memory.
 Malai is still undergoing R&D process in order to finetune its tensile strength, abrasion resistance and elongation %.

 The success of using Malai biocomposite depends greatly on three factors : application, design and manufacturing method.

-In comparison with conventional hydes Malai has lower tensile strength therefore it is not suitable for all kinds of footwear types yet.
+In comparison with conventional hydes Malai has lower % of elongation and therefore it is not suitable for all kinds of footwear types yet.
 We have so far successfully tested it for use in light footwear, sandals and slippers.

 Prototype of a barefoot shoe by Ahinsa Footwear (CZ)